All Episodes

 I'm not comparing them morality-wise.

-Well, well, Russ, I was just going to say that, you know, whoever gets elected president, you know, they stand will they'll they'll stand or follow their performance, you know, and they'll have to answer for it in four years.
+Well, Rush, I was just going to say that, you know, whoever gets elected president, they're either stand or fall in their performance, you know, and they'll have to answer for it in four years.

-But uh the part of the Clintons being back in there, I have respect for the Oval Office.
+But with farther than Clintons being back in there, I have respect for the Oval Office.

 And if McCain or Obama got there, I wouldn't feel ashamed.